Directed by: Adam McKay || Produced by: Dede Gardner, Jeremy Kleiner, Arnon Milchan, Brad Pitt

 — However… The Big Short is approximately 30 minutes longer than it should have been.
 The film could’ve and should’ve gone further with its self-reflexive cinematography, embracing more animations and montage sequences where appropriate.

-—> RECOMMENDED: Adam McKay could’ve produced something truly special had he followed his comedy instincts over his understandable awards-hungry ambition.
+—> ON THE FENCE: Adam McKay could’ve produced something truly special had he followed his comedy instincts over his understandable awards-hungry ambition.
 As it stands, The Big Short is an effective, entertaining drama about a recent historical event instead of a dramatic retelling that transcends that event, the latter of which was accomplished by Kathryn Bigelow’s Zero Dark Thirty (2013), for example.

 ?
 People follow authority not because it is morally righteous, wise, or correct, but because it is authoritative.